 Brainchild Data Logger Records Temperature on 6 Channels

-CAS DataLoggers has provided the paperless chart recording device for a medical research laboratory undertaking a set of experiments requiring real-time temperature monitoring.
+CAS DataLoggers has provided the paperless chart recording devices for a medical research laboratory undertaking a set of experiments requiring real-time temperature monitoring.
 For years staff relied on outdated paper chart recorders but now they wanted to make the switch to digital and avoid wasting time hunting for hard copy.
 However, several of the systems they considered earlier were outside their budget.

 After the lab called in and mentioned their application, CAS DataLoggers provided them with a low-cost Brainchild 6-Channel Paperless Chart Recorder.
 Technicians just connect the data logger’s 6 isolated analog input channels to their thermocouples to begin logging data.
 The data logger shows all current readings on its high-resolution 6.4” VGA Color LCD display (true VGA, 640×480 pixels).
 The model the lab chose includes the optional panel mount for easy placement wherever needed.